 Goal 1 focuses on the responsibility of the states to conserve and manage Atlantic coastal fishery resources for sustainable use.
-Commission members will advocate decisions to achieve the long-term benefits of conservation, while balancing the socio-economic interests and needs of coastal communities.
+Commission members will advocate decisions to achieve the long-term benefits of conservation, while balancing the socioeconomic interests and needs of coastal communities.
 Inherent in this is the recognition that healthy and vibrant resources benefit stakeholders.
-The states are committed to proactive management, with a focus on integrating ecosystem services, socio-economic impacts, habitat issues, bycatch and discard reduction measures, and protected species interactions into well-defined fishery management plans.
+The states are committed to proactive management, with a focus on integrating ecosystem services, socioeconomic impacts, habitat issues, bycatch and discard reduction measures, and protected species interactions into well-defined fishery management plans.
 Fishery management plans will also address fair allocation of fishery resources among the states.
-Understanding changing ocean conditionsclimate change and its their impact on fishery productivity and distribution is an elevated priority.
-Successful management under climate change changing ocean conditions will depend not only on adjusting management strategies to be more adaptable and flexible, but also in reevaluating and revising, as necessary, the underlying conservation goals and objectives of fishery management plans.
-Changing climate and ocean conditions can impact fish stocks, fish habitats, and interactions between species and fisheries.
-The Commission will strive to proactively consider ecosystem level impacts when making management decisions to take a more holistic consideration of issues.
-Improving cooperation and coordination with federal partners and stakeholders can streamline efficiency, transparency, and, ultimately, success.
+Understanding evolving ocean ecosystems and their impacts on fishery productivity and distribution is an elevated priority.
+Successful management in an evolving marine environment will depend not only on adjusting management strategies to be more adaptable and flexible, but also in reevaluating and revising, as necessary, the underlying conservation goals and objectives of fishery management plans.
+Current ocean conditions have a significant impact on fish stocks, fish habitats, and interactions between species and fisheries.
+The Commission state members will strive to proactively consider ecosystem level impacts when making management decisions to take a more holistic consideration of issues.
+Improving cooperation and coordination with federal partners and stakeholders can streamline efficiency, transparency and, ultimately, success.
 In the next five years, the Commission is committed to ending overfishing and working to rebuild overfished Atlantic coast fish stocks, while promoting sustainable harvest of and access to rebuilt fisheries.
 Where possible, the Commission will seek to aid in the rebuilding of depleted stocks, whose recovery is hindered by factors other than fishing pressure.

-- Manage interstate resources that provide for productive, sustainable fisheries using sound science - Strengthen state and federal partnerships to improve comprehensive management of shared fishery resources - Create management frameworks that are nimble, adaptable, and robust to climate change. - Adapt management to address emerging issues

-- Practice efficient, transparent, and accountable management processes - Evaluate progress towards rebuilding fisheries - Promote sustainable harvest of and access to rebuilt fisheries - Strengthen interactions and input among stakeholders, technical, advisory, and management groups
+- Manage interstate resources that provide for productive, sustainable fisheries using sound science - Strengthen state and federal partnerships to improve comprehensive management of shared fishery resources - Create management frameworks that allow for increased resiliency and adaptability to environmental factors - Practice efficient, transparent, and accountable management processes - Evaluate progress towards rebuilding fisheries - Promote sustainable harvest of and access to rebuilt fisheries - Strengthen interactions and input among stakeholders, technical, advisory, and management groups - Develop criteria for prioritizing management actions for species that are depleted due to factors other than fishing mortality - Include environmental considerations in our management strategies